Game Info: Thursday, September 12 at Biloxi Shuckers: 5:35 PM Doubleheader: Keesler Federal Park

 THE END OF AN ERA: This week ends a 20-year, 19-season run of Mississippi Braves baseball in the Southern League.
 On January 9, Diamond Baseball Holdings announced that the franchise would be relocating to Columbus, GA, for the 2025 season and play at a renovated Golden Park, which has been renamed Synovus Park.
 The new club announced on September 9 the new team name as the Columbus Clingstones.
 The M-Braves played its first game at Montgomery Riverwalk Stadium on April 7, 2005.
 The M-Braves lineup featured future big-leaguers Jeff Francoeur, Brian McCann, Scott Thorman, Gregor Blanco, Luis Hernandez, and Anthony Lerew.
 Francoeur & McCann homered in their first Double-A game, but the Braves lost to Montgomery 9-8.

-SCHEDULE CHANGE / PLAYOFF PICTURE: Due to the impacts of Hurricane Francine, a Category 2 storm that made landfall in Louisiana on Wednesday afternoon, the Tuesday and Wednesday games against the Shuckers were postponed.
-Tuesday's game is being made up as part of today's doubleheader, and if necessary, a doubleheader will be played on Saturday.
-The M-Braves are 3.0 games back of Biloxi for the Southern League South Division's wildcard with six to play.
-The M-Braves must win five games this week to secure a playoff spot.
+JONES BECOMES FIRST 2024 DRAFT PICK TO REACH DOUBLE-A: INF Colby Jones, Atlanta's 13th-round selection in July, was promoted to Mississippi from High-A Rome on Friday.
+The Northwest Florida State College (JC) product was committed to Alabama before signing with Atlanta on July 23.
+Jones appeared in 27 games for Augusta and Rome this season.
+In a corresponding move, INF/OF Geraldo Quintero was placed on the 7-day Injured List.

-SANCHEZ PROMOTED: Yolbert Sanchez, one of the Southern League's hottest hitters over the last month was promoted to Triple-A Gwinnett on Tuesday.
+SANCHEZ PROMOTED: Yolbert Sanchez, one of the Southern League's hottest hitters last month, was promoted to Triple-A Gwinnett on Tuesday.
 Sanchez had hit in 18 of his last 24 games since August 4, including a seven-game hitting streak, leading the league by batting .395 with 13 multi-hit games.
 Since June 30, Sanchez ranks fourth in the Southern League, batting .327 in 42 games.
-INF Cam Magee was added to the M-Braves roster from Single-A August.
-In 57 games for the Green Jackets, the 18th round pick in 2023 was batting .176 with five doubles, a home run, 13 RBI, and 18 stolen bases.
+INF Cam Magee was added to the M-Braves roster from Single-A in August.
+In 57 games for the Green Jackets, the 18th-round pick in 2023 was batting .176 with five doubles, a home run, 13 RBI, and 18 stolen bases.

 BIG BAD BRAUN: RHP Lucas Braun has put together one of the top seasons in the Atlanta Braves organization this year.
 Braun leads the organization in strikeouts (152), and innings pitched (138.1), and is among the leaders in ERA (3rd, 3.38), starts (T-1st, 23), WHIP (2nd, 1.15), opponent's batting average (3rd, .234), and wins (2nd, 8).
 The Los Angeles native has a 2.55 ERA through 11 Double-A starts.